slimkit/plus/readme.md

 Please make sure to update tests as appropriate.

-> Thank you for considering contributing to the ThinkSNS+!
-The contribution guide can be found in the [ThinkSNS+ documentation](https://slimkit.github.io/plus-docs/core/latest/getting-started/contributions).
+> Thank you for considering contributing to the ThinkSNS Plus!
+The contribution guide can be found in the [ThinkSNS Plus documentation](https://slimkit.github.io/plus-docs/core/latest/getting-started/contributions).

 ## Sponsors

 We would like to extend our thanks to the following sponsors for helping fund on-going ThinkSNS Plus development.
-If you are interested in becoming a sponsor, please visit the ThinkSNS+ [Gitee page](https://gitee.com/slimkit/thinksns-plus?donate=true):
+If you are interested in becoming a sponsor, please visit the ThinkSNS Plus [Gitee page](https://gitee.com/slimkit/thinksns-plus?donate=true):

 - [China Chengdu · 智艺创想](http://www.zhiyicx.com)